 On day 8 there will be a chance to attempt the summit of Cayambe.
 After that we drive down to spend another night at Hacienda Guachala.

-We drive to 4.000 m and then walk to the Camp of Antisana at 4.600 m / 15,088ft ft Having arrived at the camp at lunchtime, we rest in the afternoon and evening, preparing for a night time climb.
-Antisana is one of the most beautiful mountains on the Andes of Ecuador.
-The whole natural reserve is known for its rich wildlife and remoteness.
-Without a doubt it is one of the most remote peaks of Ecuador.
+We drive to 4.600 m and then walk to the hut at 4.800 m / 15,700ft ft Having arrived at the hut at lunchtime, we rest in the afternoon and evening, preparing for a night time climb.
+Cotopaxi is one of the most beautiful mountains of the Andes of Ecuador.
+The whole national park is known for its rich wildlife and remoteness.
+Without a doubt Cotopaxi has the largest number of clear days amongst the high peaks of Ecuador.

-We leave the camp at around 1am in the morning.
+We leave the hut at around 1am in the morning.
 First we walk for 1 hour to the start of the glacier where we put our crampons on and use the rope.
 A large featureless glacier is then followed, weaving between large, obvious crevasses.
 The final section is a bit steeper.
-Antisana's crater is located to the Eastern side of the mountain, during the ascent we have spectacular views of the south summit and of Cotopaxi, for now very active.
+The summit gets us above the crater.

 Also see our Interactive Map.